 Remember, introducing any foods at any point during the seven days triggers insulin release and effectively breaks your fast.

 - At 54 hours – By around 60 hours into water fast, insulin has dropped to its lowest level, and your body is becoming more sensitive to it.
-A person with type 2 diabetes would benefit from this, as their body re-sensitizes itself to insulin.

 - At 72 hours – By the 72-hour mark, your body will start breaking down and generating new immune cells.